Selling your timeshare

 Choosing a timeshare resale organisation

 You need to make sure that the resale organisation you choose is trustworthy.
-Check if the resale organisation is a member of the Resort Development Organisation and follow its code of conduct.
+You should check if the resale organisation is a member of the Resort Development Organisation and follow its code of conduct.

 Be suspicious if a timeshare company offers you a very high price for your timeshare.
 Timeshares are not financial or property investments so when you sell you are unlikely to get as much money as you paid.